harshitasoni15/E-commerce-follow-along/README.md

      - **Section 1:** Profile photo, name, and email.
      - **Section 2:** Addresses with a button to "Add address."
    - If no address is found, display "No address found."

+# Milestone 21: Creating an Address Input Form

+**Learning Goals:**
+- Create a frontend form to collect address details.
+- Store the input address in a state and handle navigation to the form page.

+**Steps:**
+1. **Address Form:**
+   - Design a form to collect:
+     - Country
+     - City
+     - Address Line 1
+     - Address Line 2
+     - Zip Code
+     - Address Type

+2. **State Management:**
+   - Create a state to store the input address details.

+3. **Navigation:**
+   - When clicking "Add Address" in the profile, navigate to the address form page.

+# Milestone 22: Saving Address in User Profile

+**Learning Goals:**
+- Create a backend endpoint to store the address received from the frontend form inside the user profile in the database.

+**Steps:**
+1. **Backend Endpoint:**
+   - Create an endpoint to receive address details (country, city, address1, address2, zip code, address type) from the frontend form.
+   - Add the received address to the address array in the user collection.

+2. **Database Update:**
+   - Ensure the address is saved and linked to the specific user profile.